binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 ### Insufficient Attack Protection {#web-applications-countermeasures-insufficient-attack-protection}
 ![](images/ThreatTags/PreventionEASY.png)

-[Insecure Direct Object References](https://www.owasp.org/index.php/Top_10_2013-A4-Insecure_Direct_Object_References) was part of the OWASP Top 10 in 2013, which in 2017 was [merged](https://www.owasp.org/index.php/Top_10_2017-Release_Notes) into [Insufficient Attack Protection](https://www.owasp.org/index.php/Top_10_2017-A7-Insufficient_Attack_Protection).
+[Insecure Direct Object References](https://www.owasp.org/index.php/Top_10_2013-A4-Insecure_Direct_Object_References) were part of the OWASP Top 10 in 2013, which in 2017 was [merged](https://www.owasp.org/index.php/Top_10_2017-Release_Notes) into [Insufficient Attack Protection](https://www.owasp.org/index.php/Top_10_2017-A7-Insufficient_Attack_Protection).
 OWASP has good guidance on this.

 #### Web Application Firewall (WAF) {#web-applications-countermeasures-insufficient-attack-protection-waf}

-[WAFs](http://blog.binarymist.net/2014/12/27/installation-hardening-of-debian-web-server/#wafs) are similar to Intrusion Prevention Systems (IPS) except they operate at the [Application Layer](http://en.wikipedia.org/wiki/Application_layer)(HTTP), Layer 7 of the [OSI model](http://en.wikipedia.org/wiki/OSI_model).
+[WAFs](http://blog.binarymist.net/2014/12/27/installation-hardening-of-debian-web-server/#wafs) are similar to Intrusion Prevention Systems (IPS) except that they operate at the [Application Layer](http://en.wikipedia.org/wiki/Application_layer)(HTTP), Layer 7 of the [OSI model](http://en.wikipedia.org/wiki/OSI_model).
 They understand the concerns of your web application at a technical level.
 WAFs protect your application against a large number of attacks, such as XSS, CSRF, SQLi, [Local File Inclusion (LFI)](https://www.owasp.org/index.php/Testing_for_Local_File_Inclusion), session hijacking, invalid requests (requests to things that do not exist (think 404)).
-WAFs sit in-line between a gateway and the web application.
-They run as a proxy, either on the physical web server or on another network node, but only the traffic directed to the web application is inspected.
-Where as an IDS/IPS inspects all network traffic passed through its interfaces.
+WAFs sit inline between a gateway and the web application.
+They run as a proxy, either on the physical web server, or on another network node, but only the traffic directed to the web application is inspected, whereas an IDS/IPS inspects all network traffic passed through its interfaces.
 WAFs use signatures that look like specific vulnerabilities to compare the network traffic targeting the web application and apply the associated rule(s) when matches are detected.
-Although not only limited to dealing with known signatures, some WAFs can detect and prevent attacks that they have not seen before like responses containing larger than specified payloads.
+WAFs are not limited to dealing with known signatures, some can detect and prevent attacks that they have not seen before such as responses containing larger-than-specified payloads.
 The source code of the web application does not have to be modified.

 1. [Fusker](https://www.npmjs.com/package/fusker).
 I am not sure if this is still actively maintained.
-At this point, there has not been any recent commits since 2012, but it does look like the best offering we have at this stage is for NodeJS.
-So if your looking to help a security project out...
+At this point, there have not been any recent commits since 2012, but it does look like the best offering we have at this stage for NodeJS.
 2. [express-waf](https://www.npmjs.com/package/express-waf) was last committed to in 2015.
 There was only one developer working on it when I checked
 3. Many cloud providers also have other offerings, such as [AWS WAF](https://aws.amazon.com/waf/).
-They can provide some assistance in mitigating generic injection, XSS, DoS type attacks and provide an API useful for the automation, creation and deployment of web security rules
+They can provide some assistance in mitigating generic injection, XSS, and DoS attacks and provide an API useful for the automation, creation, and deployment of web security rules

 #### Application Intrusion Detection and Response

-You can think of this as taking a WAF one step closer to your application.
-In fact integrating it with your application.
-Augmenting your application with logic to detect and respond to threats.
+You can think of this as taking a WAF one step closer to your application, in fact, integrating it with your application and augmenting your application with logic to detect and respond to threats.

-[AppSensor](http://appsensor.org/) brings detection -> prevention to your domain level.
-Most applications today just take attacks & fall over.
-I have heard so many times that we want our applications to fail securely when they get bad input, though we do not want our applications being bullied and failing securely.
+[AppSensor](http://appsensor.org/) brings detection -> prevention to the domain level.
+Most applications today just absorb attacks, then tip over.
+I have heard so many times that we want our applications to fail securely when they receive bad input.
-We want them to not fail at all in production, but rather defend themselves.
+We don't want them to fail at all in production, but rather defend themselves.

 Technically AppSensor is not a WAF because the concepts are used to shape your application logic.

-The project defines a conceptual framework and methodology that offers prescriptive guidance to implement intrusion detection and automated response into your applications.
-Providing attack awareness baked in, with real-time defences.
+The project defines a conceptual framework and method that offers prescriptive guidance to implement intrusion detection and automated response into your applications, thus providing attack awareness baked in, with real-time defences.

-AppSensor provides > 50 (signature based) detection points.
-Provides guidance on how to respond once an attack is identified.
+AppSensor provides > 50 (signature based) detections and provides guidance on how to respond once an attack is identified.
 Possible actions include:

 * logging out the user
 * locking the account or notifying an administrator
 * more than a dozen response actions are described.

-At the time of writing the sample code is only in Java.
+At the time of writing the sample code is only Java.
 The documentation is well worth checking out though, which I have added in the [Additional Resources](#additional-resources-countermeasures-insufficient-attack-protection-application-intrusion-detection-and-response) chapter.

 #### Active Automated Prevention

 The application should recognise unusual requests.
 Automated scanning should be distinguishable from normal traffic.

-You as the application administrator can have the upper hand when it comes to actively defending against your attackers.
-This can be done by creating custom behaviour that responds to specific out of the ordinary requests with misleading feedback and/or behaviour that builds the attackers confidence and ultimately wastes their time.
+You, as the application administrator, have the upper hand when it comes to actively defending against attackers.
+This can be done by creating behaviours that respond to specific out-of-the-ordinary requests with misleading feedback and/or behaviour that builds the attacker's confidence, and ultimately wastes their time.

-By spending the attackers budget for them, you are ultimately depleting their resources, which causes them to make silly mistakes, be caught and/or just run out of time.
+When spending the attacker's budget for them, you are ultimately depleting their resources, which causes them to make silly mistakes, be caught, and/or just run out of time.

 ## 4. SSM Risks that Solution Causes {#web-applications-risks-that-solution-causes}

-More than often, when there is an increase of security, this causes an increase of confidence.
+Often, when there is an increase in security, there is a related increase in confidence.
 Increased confidence is a weakness in itself, along with the fact that it brings with it other vulnerabilities.
 The more you know, the more you need to be aware of how vulnerable you are.

 ### Lack of Visibility

 With added visibility, you will have to make decisions based on the new found information you now have.
-There will be no more blissful ignorance that there was before.
+No more blissful ignorance that you enjoyed before.

 #### Insufficient Logging and Monitoring

-There will be increased learning and work to be done to become familiar with libraries and tooling.
-Code will have to be written around logging as in wrapping libraries, initialising and adding logging statements or hiding them using AOP.
+There will be increased learning, and work to be done, to become familiar with libraries and tooling.
+Code will have to be written for logging such as wrapping libraries, initialising and adding logging statements, or hiding them using AOP.

-Instrumentation will have to be placed in your code.
-Again another excellent candidate for AOP.
+Instrumentation will have to be placed in your code, again another excellent candidate for AOP.

 ### Lack of Input Validation, Filtering and Sanitisation

 You may have to invest a considerable amount of time yourself to gain good understanding into what can go wrong.
-Where, how and how to mitigate it happening.
+Where, how, and how to mitigate it when it happens.
 Be inquisitive and experiment.

 There will be more code in your systems.
 The more code there is, the more likely the code will have faults.

 Be very careful with sanitisation.
 Try first to use well tested and battle hardened libraries.
 Resist going out on your own to modify or create sanitisation routines.
-They are very easy to miss edge cases and small spots that your untrusted data may end up in, that you did not anticipate.
+They are very easy to miss edge cases and small areas that your untrusted data may hide in and that you did not anticipate.
 This will leave you susceptible to an attack.

 #### Cross-Site Scripting (XSS)